cnblogs/dashscope-sdk/README.md

 var history = new List<ChatMessage>
 {
-    new("user", "What is the weather today in C.A?")
+    ChatMessage.User("What is the weather today in C.A?")
 };

 var parameters = new TextGenerationParamters()